Bogdanp/personal-website/content/post/racket-gui-saves.md

 I added support for debouncing and copying selected files elsewhere by double clicking on them, but it still clocks in at only about 100 lines of code!

+You can find the final version of the code [here](/code/icon-viewer.rkt).